Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Perfect for bake sales, family gatherings, and afternoon treats, this Gluten Free Cookie Bars recipe is a gluten-free, vegan-friendly take on classic Monster cookie bars.
+Perfect for bake sales, family gatherings, and afternoon treats, these Gluten-Free Cookie Bars are a gluten-free, vegan-friendly take on classic Monster cookie bars.
 Soft and slightly chewy they’re baked to golden perfection and are studded with chocolate in every bite.

 However, they aren’t typically gluten-free or super allergy-friendly.
 So, we decided to change that with our homemade gluten-free cookie bars recipe!
 Featuring all the same taste and texture you look for in a Monster cookie bar, they’re made with simple ingredients and allergy-friendly swaps for a tasty treat everyone can enjoy.